"Figuring out trailer and RV weight can be confusing at best"

 These are the ratings we couldn't exceed regardless of how we configured the RV or what we carried as cargo.
 There are very good engineering and legal reasons for not exceeding these ratings, no matter how you slice them.
 In my opinion, these are the most important ratings to consider when buying a new RV, regardless of what the RV dealer may try to convince you of.

-search we ran across both honest dealers and those that were not so honest about RV weight ratings.
+In our search we ran across both honest dealers and those that were not so honest about RV weight ratings.
 The majority of the time however, the dealers were neither.
 They simply didn't understand these weight ratings and were either misinformed or had no clue how to truly help.
 Of the dealers that either weren't properly knowledgeable or those that were downright dishonest, most tried to convince us that the only weight that mattered was the UVW and whether or not that was at or below our tow vehicle's max towing capacity.
 In addition, I don't know how many dealers tried to convince us that these weight ratings have a little "fudge factor" engineered into them.

 One of the smartest things we did was speak to our attorney before making a purchase.
 He informed us that exceeding any of the weight ratings of the RV or the tow vehicle was nothing more than a negligence lawsuit waiting to happen.
 If it's proven that you exceeded the manufacturer's ratings in any way, it can easily be argued that constitutes negligence on your part in the event of an accident.
 That can lead to problems ranging from very large settlement amounts to even the possibility of your insurance company refusing to pay the claim due to the negligence on your part.
 Simply put, don't exceed these weights under any circumstances.